 Camping in the Kananaskis is all about getting back to nature.
 You’ll feel a sense of privacy and peace here.
 The area is flush with mountain ranges and forests filled with evergreens and icy blue glacier lakes.

 Pretty much every site is near hiking and biking trails, fishing opportunities and wildlife viewing.
-Here’s a look at the main camping sites within the Kananaskis region.
+Here’s a look at the main Kananaskis camping sites.

 Located in Peter Lougheed Provincial Park, Elkwood Campground provides both RV and tent sites with lots of trees to provide privacy.
 The campground provides both power and water options or unserviced lots.
 Elkwood is a good base if you want to explore the Kananaskis Lakes, which it’s close to.